 Antibiotics can be given to pigs with infected feet with the instruction of your vet.
 Always cut overgrown nails to reduce pain and encourage movement.
 All wounds should be adequately treated and dressed to prevent the condition from worsening.

-Why Guinea Pig Losing Hair on Back?
+Why Guinea Pig Losing Hair on Their Back

 I jumped into conclusions and thought my guinea pig was dying when I noticed hair loss on his back.
 Thankfully, this was due to self-barbering and barbering in my guinea pig’s social group of 3.
+I was worried mites was the root cause.

 Sometimes there are serious reasons to be concerned with hair loss on their backs.
 Here is a long list of possible explanations: